 How Long Do I Have to File a Personal Injury Claim?

 In Massachusetts, injured parties have three (3) years from the date of the accident or incident to settle their claim or to file a complaint in the appropriate court.
 Failure to file it before this time will generally bar you from recovering any compensation from the responsible party.
 In law, this deadline is called the “statute of limitations.”

 Exceptions to the statute of limitations for personal injury cases are very rare and difficult to prove.
 It’s important to file a claim as soon as you become aware of your injury.

 Damages in a Personal Injury Case

-Pain and suffering
+Pain and Suffering

 The highest damage awards are usually for pain and suffering, which can also include the degree to which the injured party’s enjoyment of life has been diminished.

 Any award for personal injury depends on the nature and extent of the claimant’s injuries, the damages sustained, and the effect on the claimant’s life.
-Your personal injury lawyer’s experience and knowledge is instrumental in proving all the elements of a personal injury case including damages so that you have the best opportunity for obtaining the most compensation available.
+Your personal injury lawyer’s experience and knowledge are instrumental in proving all the elements of a personal injury case including damages so that you have the best opportunity for obtaining the most compensation available.